How Much Tax Do I Pay On ABN?

 - Your legal entity name

-- This name appears on all official documents or legal papers and can be applied for at the same time at the ABN as well
+- This name appears on all official documents and legal paperwork, and it can be applied for simultaneously at the ABN

 - The date your ABN is required